Wang Chongyang: Disciples

+Of these seven, four were closer to their master and cultivated together, they are: Ma, Qiu, Tan and Liu.

+All of them had a profound role in spreading and consolidating the Quanzhen school, but the one that made a paramount contribution is Qiu Chuji, the founder of the Longmen school.
+Qiu Chuji was summoned by Genghis Khan which had just defeated the Jin dynasty in northern China, so Qiu travelled over ten thousand kilometers to the Hindu Kush.
+This travel is recorded in Travels to the West of Qiu Chang Chun.
+The secret history of the purpouse and implications of this journey have been released in modern times by Taoist master Wang Liping in "Perfected Changchun's Journey to the West: One word stops the killing".
+Qiu Chuji suggested Genghis Khan to enstablish the capital in Yanjing (modern day Beijing) and he founded the White Cloud Monastery in Beijing, which is still nowadays the headquarter of Taoism in China.
+Genghis Khan granted tax-exempt status to all Quanzhen schools, allowed the constructions of new temples and placed Qiu in charge of all religions in China.

 In fiction

 Condor Trilogy

 Wang Chongyang is mentioned by name in the wuxia novels The Legend of the Condor Heroes and The Return of the Condor Heroes by Jin Yong.
-He is already dead when the events in the first novel take place and the details of his life are revealed by other characters, such as his junior Zhou Botong.
-Wang Chongyang, who was nicknamed "Central Divine/Divine Apex" (中神通 (zhōng shéntōng)), emerged as one of the top five martial artists in the jianghu (martial artists' community) in his time after a martial arts contest on Mount Hua.
-He also founded the martial arts school Quanzhen School, which is based on the real-life Quanzhen School.
-After his death, his seven apprentices succeed him and lead Quanzhen to become one of the major orthodox martial arts schools in the jianghu.
+He is long dead when the events of the novels take place and the details of his life are revealed by other characters, such as his junior Zhou Botong.
+Wang Chongyang, who was nicknamed "Central Divine" or "Divine Apex", emerged as one of the top five martial artists in the wulin (martial artists' community) after a contest on Mount Hua.
+He also founded the Quanzhen Sect, a martial arts sect based on the real-life Quanzhen School of Taoism.
+After his death, his seven apprentices, collectively known as the "Seven Immortals of Quanzhen", lead the Quanzhen Sect to become a highly-regarded "orthodox" sect in the wulin.

-In the second novel, the protagonists Yang Guo and Xiaolongnü discover more details about Wang Chongyang's life in the Ancient Tomb on Mount Zhongnan, where the Quanzhen School is based.
-It is revealed that Wang Chongyang had a romantic relationship with Lin Chaoying, the founder of the Ancient Tomb School, which Xiaolongnü and Yang Guo are members of.
-Wang Chongyang had lost to Lin Chaoying in a contest and had to keep his promise to hand over possession of the tomb and lead a monastic life as a Taoist for the rest of his life.
+In the second novel, the protagonists Yang Guo and Xiaolongnü discover more details about Wang's life in the Ancient Tomb in the Zhongnan Mountains, where the Quanzhen Sect is based.
+It is revealed that had a romantic relationship with Lin Chaoying, the founder of the Ancient Tomb Sect, which Xiaolongnü and Yang Guo are members of.
+Wang had lost to Lin in a contest and had to keep his promise to hand over possession of the tomb and lead a monastic life as a Taoist for the rest of his life.